 The National MS Society is closely monitoring the latest developments of the coronavirus (COVID-19) global pandemic and we are taking proactive steps to protect people affected by MS, our event participants and the broader MS community.
 Based on recent guidance from the Centers for Disease Control and Prevention (CDC), we will not host events through May 17 in person.
-We will continue to monitor this evolving situation and share future updates.
-Visit our Coronavirus Resources page for the latest information and updates.
+We were able to reschedule this event to August 13 and look forward to seeing you then.

 Keynote: Tricia Gouveia

 Be inspired by our phenomenal keynote speaker, Tricia Gouveia, who uses hope to keep her going everyday:

 “I’ve been known to say that multiple sclerosis is a life sentence, not a death sentence.
 And truthfully, I sometimes have to remind myself of that fact.
 There are tough days, for sure.

 But every day I strive to live and love my life to its fullest, despite my MS diagnosis.
 I smile often, laugh as much as possible, fill my time doing the things that make me happy, and surround myself with people I love.
 MS has played a major role in my life since I picked up that phone call from my doctor in 1994.
 This unpredictable disease has shaped my life in so many ways, making me who I am today.”- Tricia Gouveia

 Woman of Courage Award Recipient: Camerone Parker McCulloch